byui-cit/wdd131/src/prove/cool-pics-2.md

 - We will need to target all the elements that might be clicked or have attributes retrieved or added to them.
 The gallery, the modal, the modal image, and the close button.
 For example, to target the gallery I might use `const gallery = document.querySelector('.gallery');`

 - Add a function that will handle the event of the entire image gallery pictures being clicked.

-To find out the image that was clicked inside the gallery you can use the 'event' that is passed into the function as a parameter.
+  - To find out the image that was clicked inside the gallery you can use the 'event' that is passed into the function as a parameter.
 The event parameter in a function is a build-in-object that is always automatically passed to event handler functions.
 It encapsulated information about the event like when or where the event occured.
 We can use event.target.closest('img') to discover which image was clicked.

-This function will also get the src and alt attributes of that clicked image and use them to show the larger image of the same similar name.
-Remember our small image was norris-sm.jpeg and we will want to use norris-full.jpeg.
-So we use a .split('-') method on the name to split it at the '-' dash and concatenate on full.jpeg instead of sm.jpeg. .split() take both the name norris-sm.jpeg and makes it an array of two string values, 'norris' and 'sm-jpeg'.
+  - This function will also get the src and alt attributes of that clicked image and use them to show the larger image of with a similar name.
+Remember our small image was norris-sm.jpeg and we will want to use norris-full.jpeg in the modal.
+So we use a .split('-') method on the name to split it at the '-' dash and concatenate the string 'full.jpeg' to replace 'sm.jpeg'. .split() takes the string 'norris-sm.jpeg' and makes it an array of two string values, 'norris' and 'sm-jpeg'.
 So to add just the first array object 'norris' we'd use something like this: src.split('-')[0] + '-full.jpeg'.
 The [0] says to use the first part of the array, the 'norris' and then we add on the '-full.jpeg' to it with the concatenation symbol '+'.

-And also for this function, don't forget to add the modal to the screen with the .showModal();
+  - Also for this function, don't forget to add the modal to the screen with the .showModal();

 - Add a function that will handle the close button of the dialog being clicked.
 You use the .close() for example modal.close();